QC-PISA/suqa/README.md

 ## Compiling

 Linux and Windows are supported to this date.
-This code runs only on machines with NVIDIA gpus.
+This code runs both on cpu only or on machines with NVIDIA gpus (CUDA).
-(Previous versions ran also on cpu only, but it has been dismissed since it wasn't mantained anymore; maybe in the future...)

 ### Linux